 My name is Micheal and I am a 3rd-term CEO of this group.
 As such I would like to have a word with you.

-This week the United States has cancelled its fees and payment support to the World Health Organization (WHO) in the midst of a global pandemic of a ferocious respiratory virus.
+The United States has cancelled its fees and payment support to the World Health Organization (WHO) in the midst of a global pandemic of a ferocious respiratory virus.

 This COVID-19 disease spreads from human to human and to a large extent, technically, is airborne in hospitals and other contained environments including building surrounds in the open inner city, in large convention centers, in ships like luxury cruise vessels, and in large warships.
 COVID-19 is killing some of our best scientists and doctors, our more senior and learned advisors.